LGBTQ rights in La Francophonie

 In much of the Organisation internationale de la Francophonie, including former colonies of France, same-sex sexual activity is not considered a criminal offense.
 This is due, in part, to the lack of existing anti-homosexuality laws at the time of French rule.
 However, in most of the member states, including those states in which same-sex sexual activity is not criminalized, social taboos against it remain.
 In a small minority of member states, same-sex couples are allowed the ability to register civil unions or marriages.

+Based on a report by Global Philanthropy Project (GPP) and Égides, between 2013 and 2020, there was a total of $27 million funding to Francophone nations for LGBTI.
+There were 1,002 LBGTI grants given to Francophone nations.
+24 Francophone nations received funding that focused on LGBTI.
+The average grant amount was $27,175.

 Protections by Member State

 Note: † Signed UN General Assembly declaration in favour of LGBT rights. ‡ Signed alternative Statement against LGBT rights.